AnthonyDickson/HIVE/README.md

 ### Pre-Built Docker Image
 1. Pull (download) the pre-built image (~18 GB):
       ```shell
-      docker pull anthonydickson/hive:runtime-cu118
+      docker pull anthonydickson/hive
       ```
-   **Note:** This image is just running the pipeline.
-If you want to run the more experimental code (e.g., Bundle Fusion, other depth estimation models) you will need to use the development image `anthonydickson/hive:dev-cu118`.
+   **Note:** This image (`anthonydickson/hive:runtime-cu118`) is just for running the pipeline.
+If you want to run the more experimental code (e.g., BundleFusion) you will need to use the development image `anthonydickson/hive:dev-cu118`.

 2. Done!
 Go to [Running the Program](#running-the-program) for basic usage.

 ### Building the Docker image locally
 1. Run the build command:
       ```shell
-      docker build -f Dockerfile.dev -t anthonydickson/hive .
+      docker build -f Dockerfile.runtime -t anthonydickson/hive .
       ```

-2. There are some custom CUDA kernels that require GPU access to be built.
-These can be installed via the following command:
-    ```shell
-    docker run --rm -v $(pwd):/app -it anthonydickson/hive bash -c "cd thirdparty/consistent_depth/third_party/flownet2/ && chmod +x install.sh && ./install.sh && bash"
-    ```

-3. Once this command has finished and the container is ***still running***, run the following command to update the Docker image with the newly installed Python packages:
-    ```shell
-    IMAGE_NAME=anthonydickson/hive
-    CONTAINER_ID=$(docker ps | grep ${IMAGE_NAME} | awk '{ print $1 }')
-    docker commit $CONTAINER_ID $IMAGE_NAME
-    ```

-4. You can now exit the Docker container started in step 2.

-5. Done!
+2. Done!
 Go to [Running the Program](#running-the-program) for basic usage.

 ### Local Installation
 1. Install Python 3.8.
 A virtual environment (e.g., Conda, virtualenv, pipenv) is recommended.